 – And spinning off into self-criticism a lot.

 – Avoidant of challenges because you’re “not up for it.”

 – Irritable, or even prone to anger or rage.

 – Drawn to substance abuse or other compulsive behavior, from TV binging to porn addiction.

 Treating Depression – The Bridge Center Difference

-There are many ways of thinking and behaving, like circular self-criticism, procrastination, or avoidance of others.
+There are many ways of thinking and behaving that actually feed your depression, like circular self-criticism, procrastination, or avoidance of others.
 These patterns create and feed depression.
 We want to step in, interrupt the repetitive patterns, and help you feel the pull toward feeling better.

-Are you ready to take that first step to peace and happiness?
+Are you ready to take that first step toward peace and happiness?

 You really can get there from here.